TheJorgeSchmidt/oysters/README.md

 The inflation data [CPIAUCSL.csv] was obtained from https://fred.stlouisfed.org/series/CPIAUCSL

-data/processed contains the cleaned up version of the raw data.
+data/processed contains three files that are the cleaned up and filtered version of the raw data.

 data/output contains two files that are the result of the analyses.